samgeles/portfolio/README.md

   **Challenges**
   - identify data quality issues for clients current data
   - creating the variables for which customer value should be measured by
   - identify what groups of customers to target

+  **Technology Used**
+  - Python
+  - Tableau
+  - Excel

   **Techniques Used**
   - performed exploratory data analysis using python